Scripture |

 |

-2 And Asa did that which was good and right in the eyes of the LORD his God:
+2 And Asa did that which was good and that which was right, in the eyes of Yahweh his God;

 |